And modern education has made you poorly equipped to understand it when it does

 Whether considering your subconscious or a spirit guide, part of getting the most useful communication you can from your spirit guide is to be the best listener you can.
 The key to listening well is to care about what you’re being told.
 That is trying to understand the words and their meaning.

-The spirit guide has a harder job than the corporeal person who’s trying to help you out.
+Yet the spirit guide seems to have an even harder job than the corporeal person who’s trying to help you out.
 The person with the physical body has both verbal and non-verbal communication to work with.
 A good physical communicator will keep in mind non-verbal communication like the handshake, facial expressions and try to adjust the environment to communicate their message.

-The spirit guide only has a few physical sensations and non-verbal communications like some imagery.
+The spirit guide only has a few physical sensations and non-verbal communications like imagery.

 If there are words, they likely will be succinct.